The Magic Horse

-"I flatter myself, sir," said the stranger, addressing himself to the king, "that your majesty has never seen anything as wonderful as this."
+"I flatter myself, sir," said the stranger, addressing himself to the king, "that Your Majesty has never seen anything as wonderful as this."

 "Any capable artist can create a horse such as this one," frowned the king.

 "Sir," replied the traveler, "it is not its decoration, but its use that makes this horse so exceptional.
-On his back I can ride through the air to the most distant part of the earth, in a very short time.
+On his back I can ride through the air to the most distant part of the earth in a very short time.
 I can even teach anyone else how to ride the magic horse."

 "What would it take then?" demanded the king.
-The stranger replied that he would gladly give the horse away if his majesty would only bestow on him the hand of the princess, his daughter, in marriage.
+The stranger replied that he would gladly give the horse away if His Majesty would only bestow on him the hand of the princess, his daughter, in marriage.

-In the meantime, Prince Firouz was carried through the air with breathtaking speed.
-Soon he could scarcely see the earth at all.
-He tried turning the peg the other way, but when he did, the horse only rose further from the earth.
-He was greatly alarmed and began to regret his pride and anger.
-He turned the peg every which way but nothing worked.
-On examining the horse closely, he at last discovered another peg behind the ear.
+In the meantime, Prince Darius was carried through the air with breathtaking speed.
+Soon he could scarcely even see the earth anymore.
+He tried turning the peg this way and that, but it seemed to have no effect.
+If anything, the horse only rose further into the air.
+He was greatly alarmed and began to regret his pride and hasty action.
+He turned the peg every which he could think of, but nothing worked.
+On examining the horse closely, he at last discovered another peg, one behind the ear.

-But the princess had already been awakened by the sounds she heard on the roof.
+But a princess had already been awakened by the sounds she heard on the roof.
 She instructed her guards to find out what had alighted and to bring the trespasser to her at once.
 The guards roughly brought the prince before her, and he fell on his knees.

 The princess said, "Are you thinking of going back now?"

 While the king was overjoyed to see his son, and at his request ordered a stay of execution for the seller of the horse, he understood why his son must leave again so quickly.
-The prince put on the clothing of a dervish, and determined never to return till he had found his princess again.
+The prince put on the clothing of a beggar and determined never to return till he had found his princess again.

+The princess hoped the Sultan of Cashmere would prove honorable and reasonable, and would return her to her beloved prince of Persia, but she was much disappointed.
 In fact, the next morning she was awakened early by the sound of trumpets and the beating of drums, which echoed through the palace and city.
-When she asked the cause of this rejoicing, she was told it was to celebrate her marriage with their sultan, which was to take place later that day.
+When she asked the cause of this rejoicing, she was told it was to celebrate her marriage with their Sultan, which was to take place later that day.

-She rose and dressed herself carelessly, and in her whole behavior appeared to be unbalanced in her mind.
-The sultan was soon told of this strange development.
-When he came to visit her, she put on the appearance of frenzy, flew at him, and this she did every time he came into the room.
-The sultan was much disturbed, and offered large rewards to any doctor who could cure her, but whenever any doctors approached, the princess would fly at them, too, and beat her fists, so that all began to lose hope for her recovery.
+She rose and dressed herself carelessly, and in her whole behavior appeared to be disordered and wild.
+The Sultan was soon told of this strange development.
+When he came to visit her, she put on the appearance of frenzy, flew at him in a rage, and this she did every time he came into the room.
+The Sultan was much disturbed, and offered large rewards to any doctor who could cure her.
+But whenever any doctors approached, the princess would fly at them too and beat her fists, so that all began to lose hope for her recovery.

 Arriving at the capital city of Cashmere, he put on the clothes of a doctor.
-Presenting himself before the sultan, he claimed that he could cure the princess.
+Presenting himself before the Sultan, he claimed that he could cure the princess.

 "Yes!" he thought, trying to contain his excitement.
 "It is my bride!"

-The princess was brought out with her head covered in veils, and led to within the circle.
+The princess was brought out with her head covered in veils, and led to the middle of the circle.
 The pretend doctor placed her upon the enchanted horse.
 He then went round to each chafing dish and threw in a certain powder, which soon raised such a cloud of smoke that neither the physician, the princess, nor the magic horse could be seen through it.
 At that instant the prince of Persia mounted the horse himself.
-Turning the peg, while the magic horse rose into the air, he called down: “Sultan of Cashmere, a bride’s heart must be won, not purchased!”
+Turning the peg, the magic horse rose into the air.